Thai Pottery

 Confused by Bangkok?
 Figure it all out in this easy to use guide written personally with 5 years of experience living there.

-Let me show you how to travel Asia better, further, and easier than you can imagine.
-The highest waterfalls, remote islands, best street food, and plenty more!
+G'day I'm Josh (some call me Fishtank) and on this blog I'll show you how to travel Asia beyond what you thought was possible.
+We'll explore the highest waterfalls, most remote islands, eat the best street food, and plenty more!

-It's totally 100% amazingly free (for now).
+It's totally 100% amazingly free.

 Send To A Friend!

-Discover Places Like This
+Discover More Places Like This

 Follow me on instagram